robmoss/rusty_train/README.md

 | `<Left>`, `<Up>`    | Show the previous train route |
 | `<Right>`, `<Down>` | Show the next train route     |

+## Supported games

+Maps, tiles, and trains for the following games are implemented:

+- 1861: The Railways of the Russian Empire
+- 1867: The Railways of Canada

 ## License

 Licensed under either of